gregturn/gregturn/README.md

 * Feel free to chat with me on Twitter [@gregturn](https://twitter.com/gregturn).

-I'm open to work opportunities.
-Feel free to contact me at https://www.linkedin.com/in/greg-l-turnquist.

-In the meantime, feel free to enjoy this video!
+In the meantime, enjoy this video!

 [![If you want to be a PRO CODER in 2024, then do this…](https://img.youtube.com/vi/wh9d8du_fW0/0.jpg)](https://www.youtube.com/watch?v=wh9d8du_fW0)